Mental Wellness and Health Today

 - Schizophrenia disorders

-For example, you could have obsessive-compulsive disorder (OCD), a type of anxiety disorder where your thoughts get stuck on something and you feel like you need to carry out a repetitive behavior to feel better.
+For example, you could have obsessive-compulsive disorder (OCD), a type of anxiety disorder where your thoughts get stuck on something.
+You feel like you need to perform repetitive behavior to feel better.
 Other examples of mental disorders include:

 - Generalized anxiety disorder